ankitmahotla/colbin/backend/README.md

 - Authentication uses JWT tokens signed with `JWT_SECRET` and stored client-side.
 - Database is containerized to simplify local development and maintain consistency.
 - Ensure `bun` runtime is installed if using Bun commands.
-- Frontend setup is separate (see frontend README if applicable).
+- Frontend setup is separate (see frontend README).